anonymlemur/remote_input_controller/README.md

 - **Keyboard Input**: Support for various keyboard keys and modifiers.
 - **Mouse Input**: Control mouse movements, clicks, and scrolling.
 - **Unique Device IDs**: QR codes generated for connection include a unique device ID (currently for identification, not authorization).
+- **OpenGL Compatibility**: The application is compatible with systems that support OpenGL 2.0 or higher.
+On systems without OpenGL 2.0+ support, the QR code will open in your default image viewer instead of a GUI window.

 ## Installation